quasarframework/quasar-testing/packages/unit-jest/README.md

 ## AE Options

 We have included the optional ability to place your test code inside your vue files, should you choose to do so.
 It will be rendered by webpack HMR.
-To run these tests, run `$ quasar test --unit jest --dev` (require you to use `@quasar/app-extension-testing` to manage testing harnesses).
+To run these tests, run `$ quasar test --unit jest --dev` (requires you to use `@quasar/app-extension-testing` to manage testing harnesses).

 ```
 <test lang="jest">